Santander to boost capital and cut dividends in Botin shake-up

 Ana Botin, who previously ran Santander's British business, is the fourth generation of Botins to hold the reins and the family owns roughly 2 percent of the bank's shares.

-Ana Botin's shake-up extended to payouts for investors as Santander said that dividends from 2015 earnings would be cut to 0.20 euros per share, from 0.60 euros previously, with three out of four payments to be made in cash.
+The shake-up continued on Thursday as the bank announced that its dividends from 2015 earnings would be cut to 0.20 euros per share, from 0.60 euros previously, with three out of four payments to be made in cash.
 It previously offered investors all payments as scrip dividends.

-It intends to pay 30-40 percent of its recurring profits in cash dividends in future, compared with 20 percent currently.

 About 46 percent of Santander's shareholders are small individual investors, often customers of the bank.

+Santander did not immediately say why it was raising capital, but in November the bank acknowledged that it would not reach its 2014 year-end target of having its capital ratio at 9 percent under the strictest Basel III criteria.

-Santander said that the cash-raising and dividend cut should lift its core capital ratio, on a full Basel III basis, by about 1.4 percentage points to about 10 percent this year.
-The ratio was 8.3 percent at the end of 2014.
+The share sale and dividend cut should improve Santander's core capital ratio to about 10 percent, from 8.5 percent at the end of 2014, analysts at Citi estimated.

 The historically acquisitive Santander is also among those to have expressed interest in the sale of Portugal's Novo Banco, the bank created after the collapse of Banco Espirito Santo last year.

-(Additional reporting by Steve Slater, Sudip Kar-Gupta and Freya Berry in London, Elisabeth O'Leary in Madrid; Writing by Sarah White; Editing by David Goodman)
+(Additional reporting by Steve Slater and Sudip Kar-Gupta in London; Writing by Sarah White; Editing by David Goodman)